didoesdigital/steno-dictionaries/README.md

 # Dictionaries

 Read about each dictionary before using them.
 For example, you don't need more than 1 fingerspelling dictionary.
-Here are all the dictionaries included:
+Here are all the JSON dictionaries included:

 * [abbreviations.json](dictionaries/abbreviations.json)†
 * [apps.json](dictionaries/apps.json)